davidwdraper/EFFV2/SOP.md

 Do not block foreground traffic on WAL errors.
 Rotate/retry/replay; drop only beyond caps with WARN.

 Exactly-once at domain is achieved downstream via eventId dedupe; gateway provides at-least-once with idempotent batches.

+Service Resolution

+resolvePublicBase(slug) → requires {enabled:true, allowProxy:true}.
+Used only by public proxy.

+resolveInternalBase(slug) → requires {enabled:true}.
+Used for internal S2S (audit/log/etc.).

+Resolution order: local svcconfig mirror → in-memory cache → dev ENV overrides → optional fetch from gateway-core (GATEWAY_CORE_BASE_URL + SVCCONFIG_INTERNAL_PATH) to pre-warm.

+Never couple internal S2S to allowProxy.
+Internal workers may be non-public by design.

+Audit Event meta discipline

+meta MUST be a Record<string,string>; serialize all values to strings.

+Extras like callerIp, userId, component tags (s2sCaller) belong in meta.

+Never add fields to the top-level event shape outside the shared contract.

+File level documentation:

+- Standard for all future file drops:
+- Top-level doc block referencing design/ADR docs + rich “why” inline commentary so the next engineer understands the reasoning, not just the syntax.